 You uniquely see things.
 Pair your vision and talent for taking a photo with a good creative brief, and you have a winning piece.

-Finally, my work became of higher quality once I became a skilled photographer.
-As a result, I captured products and people in beautiful light to make striking ads, layouts, and art.
+My graphic work got better once I became a skilled photographer.
+I captured products and people in beautiful light to make striking ads, layouts, and art.

 “A photograph is not an opinion.
 Or is it?.”― Susan Sontag, On Photography